 Who is implementing the model?

-ParentChild+ was implemented by 799 community-based ELS in 2020.
-The model requires ELS to have a high school diploma or equivalent work and/or life experience, be fluent in their families’ home languages, share a cultural/community background with their families, and to have lived or worked in the communities they serve.
-The maximum caseload requirement for ELS is 15 families.
+ParentChild+ was implemented by 575 community-based ELSs in 2021.
+The model requires ELSs to have educational, work, and/or life experience relevant to the work and their community; be fluent in their families’ home languages; share a cultural/community background with their families; and to have lived or worked in the communities they serve.
+The maximum caseload requirement for ELSs is 15 families.

 Where is the model implemented?